What If I have previously attended the University of Missouri-St. Louis as a graduate student?

 - Program Advisor.
 Typically, you will consult your advisor in selecting courses each semester and sketching your plans beyond the degree.
 Each program has a way to assign an advisor.
 If you'd like to change advisors, you can normally select someone you would like to be your advisor, Ask whether he or she would be willing to play this role.
 Also check program information for your Program Director's information and for a list of required courses.

-- Student ID cards are required, and can be picked up from the Center for Student Success, located at 225 Millennium Student Center.
+- Student ID cards are required, and can be picked up from the Center for Student Success, located at 225 Millennium Student Center, once you have registered for classes.

 - Parking.
 If you're planning to park on campus this semester, you will need a parking permit, which can be purchased in the Cashier's Office, located at 285 Millennium Student Center.
 You may also collect your free Metro pass at this time.